Gender Disappointment isn’t something many men talk about but it is an issue, as I found out.

 I quite often let my hubby loose on my blog and it is just almost a year since we found out our little Piglet was a girl, after going for a private gender scan.
 I didn’t realise until recently my husband’s feeling at this time but he kindly agreed to post for me.
 I’m hoping others may relate.

-Over to Chris.
+Over to my hubby:

 In the world of mummy blogging, there are phrases that describes situations that are “a thing”, many of which I am still learning, generally due to my wife’s voice box being a constant stream of consciousness!!

 “Gender disappointment” is apparently a thing, and the name sounds absolutely horrendous, but it is a thing nonetheless.

 I’ve been gently coaxed to write my gender disappointment “story” for close to a year now, and I’ve finally caved.
 The thing is though, I’d like to turn this into something much more profound (for me).

 When Sarah said she was pregnant for the second time, I couldn’t help visualise the future.
 A flight of fancy as to what things will be like, part of which was gender.
 We already had a girl, so you can imagine my thoughts.